 You may notice during the cold months that ant activity tends to decrease.
 You may not see nearly as many ants, if any at all, inside your home.
 Though they will search for food and water, they are not nearly as active.
 If, however, you notice a lot of ant activity, it may indicate that they have a colony inside your home.

 Although most ants build colonies under the ground, they will sometimes build their colonies inside your home.
 Locating the ant colony is not all that difficult.
 In most cases, they will build their colony within your walls, or your doorways and window frames.
 They try to keep the colony as hidden as possible.
+It is best to contact professional carpenter ant exterminator Toronto in the Greater Toronto Area to declare your home ant-free as soon as possible!

 What Can You Do?